IMF urges Germany to invest in infrastructure, raise wages

 Germany has pushed back, arguing that it is increasing investment and that the surplus is partly due to the attractiveness of German products, for which the country should not be punished.

-In its report, the IMF said the German economy was performing well but that business investment lacked momentum and the population's aging population weighed on its long-term growth prospects.
+In its report, the IMF said the German economy was performing well but that business investment lacked momentum and the population's ageing population weighed on its long-term growth prospects.

 The IMF also recommended pension reforms to make it more attractive to work longer.